walterhiggins/WMPJS/book-outline.md

     [scriptcraft] 11

 Whenever you use the *console.log()* function, the output will start with `[scriptcraft]` because *console.log()* writes to the server's log file which is used by the core server and all plugins.
 The server software inserts the plugin name at the front of the message to make it easy for server administrators to tell which plugin is responsible for messages in the log file.
 We'll use console.log() in upcoming examples.
-This function is also super useful for debugging code - that is - putting statements in your code so you know it's being executed.
+This function is also super useful for debugging code: adding logging statements in your code so you know it's being executed.

 You may be wondering what the ';' (semicolon) is doing at the end of the line.
 The semicolon is used to end each statement in JavaScript.
 If you think of a statement as a sentence, then the semicolon ';' is to statements what the full stop '.' is to sentences.
 In JavaScript the semicolon isn't strictly needed but you should use it anyway.